Loading Events

 Movements worldwide have used jokes, memes, and comedic videos not only to raise awareness but also to create situations where authoritarian figures are forced to react to ridicule.
 This strategic use of humor can catch people off guard, sparking dialogue and inviting more open-minded discussions about serious issues.
 It also plays a crucial role in building a sense of agency within individuals and the movement, shifting power dynamics by turning the symbols of oppression against their wielders.
 So, how can a pro-democracy movement leverage both humor and dilemma actions to attract more people to its cause?
 What kinds of humor resonate with different audiences, and how can these actions be employed to corner regimes in ways that expose their weaknesses?
 How can these tactics be used in the US context?

-Join movement organizers and scholars from Serbia, Zimbabwe, and the United States, as we explore how pro-democracy movements can use humor, dilemma actions, and other creative tactics to upend power imbalances, inspire agency, and foster a resilient, sustainable coalition.
+Movement organizers and scholars from Serbia, Zimbabwe, and the United States, explored how pro-democracy movements can use humor, dilemma actions, and other creative tactics to upend power imbalances, inspire agency, and foster a resilient, sustainable coalition.
 Learn from global experiences on the effective use of these strategies in defending democracy.

 Panelists include: